Package 'markovDP'

 • state: The state.

-• U: The state's value (discounted expected utility U) if the policy is followed.
+• V: The state values if the policy is followed.

 • action: The prescribed action.